songssssss/GCP-PDE-preparation/study_material/storage.md

 </p>
 </details>

+Here are the approximate figures for the handling capacity of Cloud SQL, Cloud Firestore (formerly Datastore), Cloud Spanner, and Bigtable:

+- Cloud SQL:
+Volume Handling: Cloud SQL can handle databases ranging from a few gigabytes to several terabytes in size, depending on the instance type and configuration.
+Scaling: While Cloud SQL can handle moderate data volumes, it may start to face challenges with extremely large datasets and high traffic compared to other Google Cloud database services.
+It is more suitable for small to medium-sized databases.
+Cloud Firestore (formerly Datastore):
+Volume Handling: Cloud Firestore (Datastore) is designed for high scalability and can handle massive volumes of data.
+It can easily scale to handle datasets exceeding multiple terabytes.
+Scaling: Cloud Firestore is well-suited for applications that require high scalability and can handle very large datasets and high request rates effectively.
+- Cloud Spanner:
+Volume Handling: Cloud Spanner is designed to handle very large volumes of data across multiple regions.
+It can handle datasets ranging from terabytes to multiple petabytes.
+Scaling: Cloud Spanner is highly scalable and can handle very large volumes of data with strong consistency and high availability across regions.
+- Bigtable:
+Volume Handling: Bigtable is designed to handle massive amounts of data, ranging from terabytes to petabytes and beyond.
+Scaling: Bigtable is a highly scalable NoSQL database that can handle very large volumes of data and high throughput, making it suitable for applications that require low-latency data access at scale.
+These figures are approximate and can vary based on the specific use case, instance configurations, data structures, and other factors.
+It's crucial to consider the specific requirements of your application when selecting a database service to ensure it can effectively handle the expected data volume and traffic.

 ## Cloud Storage
  - It is a bucket, or we can call it a blob storage - similar to *Amazon S3*
  - The content is not indexed at all.